-FRONT, MIDDLE, BACK
+FRONT MIDDLE BACK

 Once a player has solid rhythm and timing, they can make slight alterations to where inside the beat they play the note.
 The beat is made up of three parts: front, middle, and back.
-Placing notes in the different parts of the beat adds striking musical effects.
+Placing notes in the different parts of the beat can be a striking musical effect.